nsacyber/HIRS/README.md

 ## Installation Instructions

-For detailed instructions, see [Installation notes](https://github.com/nsacyber/HIRS/wiki/installation_notes)
+For detailed instructions, see [Installation notes](https://github.com/nsacyber/HIRS/wiki/installation_notes).

+Packages used for installation (e.g. HIRS_Provisioner*el7.noarch.rpm) can be found on the [release page](https://github.com/nsacyber/HIRS/releases).

 ### Installing the ACA